AmbiqAI/heartkit/docs/modes/demo.md

 ### Bring-Your-Own-Backend Engine

-Similar to datasets, dataloaders, tasks, and models, the demo mode can be customized to use your own backend inference engine.
-HeartKit includes a backend factory (`BackendFactory`) that is used to create and run the backend engine.
+Similar to datasets, dataloaders, tasks, and models, the demo mode can be customized to use your own backend inference engine. heartKIT includes a backend factory (`BackendFactory`) that is used to create and run the backend engine.

 #### How it Works